"

 • Spacing: Single-space within each bibliographical entry, double between them

-• “Double between” here means adding a blank line between each bibliographical entry, as seen in the References section at the end of each section in this textbook.
+• “Double between” here means adding a blank line between each bibliographical entry, as seen in the References section at the end of each section in this resources.

 • You may see some institutions, publishers, and employers vary this with all bibliographical entries being double spaced; just follow whatever style guide pertains to your situation and ask whoever’s assessing your work if unsure.